redstone99/hass-alert2/README.md

 ### Alerts

 The `alerts:` subsection contains a list of condition-based and event-based alert specifications.
+The full list of parameters for each alert are below.

 Alert names are split into `domain` and `name`.
 The reason is partly for semantic clarity and also for future management features, like grouping alerts by domain.
-The full list of parameters for each alert are as follows:
+The entity name of an alert is `alert2.{domain}_{name}`.
+Alert2 requires that the entity name be unique after slugification ( which converts international symbols to ASCII and whitespace to "_", among other conversions ).

 Entity name related fields: